 The next was a quick pencil portrait sketch of a member of the audience.
 This one took about 15 minutes.

 A ‘scribbly’ figure sketch came next with watercolour washes over the top.
-So making sure that the pen had waterproof ink and was not going to bleed into the washes.
+So making sure that the pen has waterproof ink and is not going to bleed into the washes is a must.
 Roughly taking 20 minutes.

 Also check out my sketching tips post.